qiangyt/jog/README.md

    - [x]  Compressed logger name - only first letters of package names are outputed

-   - [ ]  Filtering, both command line and embedded Web UI
+   - [ ]  Filtering by level and field

 ## Usage:
   Download the executable binary to $PATH.
 For ex.